AI-Powered CPS-Enabled Vulnerable-User-Aware Urban Transportation Digital Twin: Methods and Applications

 \subsection{Object detection and tracking}

 \textbf{Object detection} identifies and classifies objects within the environment using sensors like cameras, Lidar, and Radar. \textbf{Object tracking} is the process of monitoring the detected objects over time to determine their position and movement. \textbf{Multi-object tracking} is concerned with maintaining the identity of the objects and generating their trajectories. \textbf{Trajectory prediction} involves forecasting the future paths of detected and tracked objects.
 These tasks highly rely on training datasets for urban traffic scenes.
 Note that there is a much larger size of public datasets collected from on-board vehicles \cite{di2021survey}, but fewer from other sensor types.
-Here we thus summarize commonly used and emerging datasets from non-vehicle sensors in Tab.~\ref{tab:sensors}.
+Here we thus summarize commonly used and emerging datasets from non-vehicle sensors in Tab.~\ref{tab:AV-dataset}.

 Object detection has been studied extensively for urban applications.
+A large number of studies focus on low-altitude vehicle and pedestrian detection~\cite{geiger2012we,nuscenes}.
+Many focus on high-altitude aerial environments, where small object detection becomes an important challenge~\cite{zhu2021detection,xia2018dota,highDdataset,zheng2024citysim}.
 Single-stage object detectors, following the original single shot multibox detector \cite{liu2016ssd} and You Look Only Once (YOLO) \cite{redmon2016you} architectures, have become popular due to their real-time deployment capabilities.
-In the last few years, transformer-based object detection approaches, competitive with YOLO models, have emerged as the state-of-the-art in object detection when designed to be deployed in real-time settings \cite{zhao2024detrs}.
+In the last few years, transformer-based object detection approaches, competitive with YOLO models, have emerged as the state-of-the-art in object detection when designed to be deployed in the real-time setting \cite{carion2020end,zhu2020deformable,zong2023detrs,zhao2024detrs}.
 Recent progress in YOLO object detection performance has been enabled through multiple small tricks in architecture and training that all together provide significant improvements in empirical performance \cite{wang2024yolov10}.

 When multiple camera views are available, 3D object detection has been studied heavily for autonomous driving \cite{geiger2012we,sun2020scalability}, as well as for infrastructure-based 3D object detection \cite{oh2011large,turkcan2024constellation,ye2022rope3d,DeepSense}.
 Many approaches to 3D object detection use object queries \cite{wang2022detr3d}, bird's-eye view transformations \cite{yang2023bevformer}, or a combination of the two \cite{liu2023sparsebev}.